elloow/elloow/README.md

 Elloow is an initiative to help sports clubs during times of pandemic.
 Manage the presence of players during training sessions and supporters during matches.

 The Elloow Suite consists of:
-- **[Elloow Backend API](https://github.com/elloow/elloow)** - Service working with sql datbases & redis to provide all needed data to admin application and provide secure access to data.
+- **[Elloow Backend API](https://github.com/elloow/elloow)** - Service working with sql database & redis to provide all needed data to admin application and provide secure access to data.
 - **[Elloow Admin UI](https://github.com/elloow/elloow-front)** - A friendly admin interface built with Vue.js working with the backend api to manage teams, create events, export participants, ...

 # Project status